Giants: Citizen Kabuto: Development

 Near the release of the United States (US) Windows version of the game, Planet Moon failed to obtain a "Teen" rating from the ESRB despite changing the original red blood to green and covering Delphi's toplessness with a bikini top.
 They made the changes to broaden retail opportunities because many large retailers in the US refused to sell "Mature"-rated games; Wal-Mart reiterated in October 2002 that they would never stock their shelves with software that contained vulgarity or nudity.
 Planet Moon Studios later released a patch that reverted the color of the blood to red, and computer gamers found they could restore Delphi's toplessness by deleting a file.

 Interplay offered a bonus disc containing extra multiplayer levels to those who pre-ordered the Windows version of the game.
-On October 5, 2003, they offered the game's soundtrack to those who purchased Giants from their online store.
+In October 2003, they offered the game's soundtrack to those who purchased Giants from their online store.
 Composers Mark Snow (noted for his The X-Files musical scores), Mark Morgan, and Jeremy Soule (both known for the music of several video games) were involved in the music for Giants.
 Interplay hired Morgan to compose the scores, although reports showed they initially hired Snow for the task.
-Morgan, however, could not fully concentrate on the task due to personal reasons and handed it over to Soule.
+Morgan, however, could not fully concentrate on the task for personal reasons and handed it over to Soule.
 Closing credits of the game listed only Morgan and Soule, and Soule compiled their works onto the original soundtrack of the game.
-Soule originally offered to autograph the soundtrack on its release in the United States; however, he stopped his offer when email feedback revealed many were intending to pirate his work through the peer-to-peer file sharing software Napster instead of buying it.
+Soule originally offered to autograph the soundtrack on its release in the United States, but he stopped his offer when email feedback revealed many were intending to pirate his work through the peer-to-peer file sharing software Napster instead of buying it.